-Without fail every time I order a rack of ribs I get the strangest looks as if there was an obscene object projecting from my forehead.
+Without fail every time, I order a rack of ribs I get the strangest looks as if there was an obscene object projecting from my forehead.
 I have spent most of my teenage years fighting to be comfortable in my skin and it has taken many years after my adolescence to feel like a woman.
 I am what most women swear they want to be until they find out the truth.

 The pressure on women to fit into the mold of a supermodel has made life hard for everyone; including us skinny women!
-No matter where you go, whether it be the mall or the club, other women who are bigger then you even by a few sizes view you as their mortal enemy.
+No matter where you go, whether it be the mall or the club, other women who are bigger than you even by a few sizes view you as their mortal enemy.
 They just assume that all skinny women have it made.
-I want to ask them have you ever walked outside during a windy day and got pushed to the side by the wind when every body else seems to have no problem walking in a straight line?
+I want to ask them have you ever walked outside during a windy day and got pushed to the side by the wind when everybody else seems to have no problem walking in a straight line?
 No, I’m not drunk — I’m skinny!

 To add to society’s portrait of skinny women, it gets tougher for us when we are dealing with men of color.
 What man doesn’t like a woman with a little curve and a shake in her step?
 I’ve had more than one man say to me your face is pretty but you’re just too skinny!
 The truth is that no matter what size you are there are always going to be things about your body that you don’t like and people to make rude remarks.
 Now that I’m in my late twenties I have learned to love my size A’s.
-I don’t care if I look strange eating a colossal size meal because I’ve learned to love me for me.
+I don’t care if I look strange eating a colossal size meal because I’ve learned to love myself for myself.

 The truth is that if you don’t learn to love yourself for who you are then it doesn’t matter whether you’re a plus-size diva, fierce and petite, or somewhere in between.
 Instead of going to great lengths to be a lollipop and bulk up on sisterly attacks, we should go to greater lengths to thin up our prejudices and learn to love ourselves.